Codecademy/docs/content/python/concepts/collections-module/terms/deque/deque.md

 ---
-Title: 'collections.deque()'
+Title: '.deque()'
-Description: 'A method that creates a deque object'
+Description: 'A method that creates a deque object.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'